 The most important factor right now is whether counts will stop at 3456 fibres, or go higher.
 Current trends suggest there will be requirements for fibre counts beyond 5000.
 With fibre packing density already approaching its physical limits, the options to reduce cable diameters in a meaningful way becomes more challenging.

-Development has focused on how to provide data centre interconnect links to locations spaced much farther apart, and not co-located within the same campus.
-In most data centre campus environment, data centre interconnect lengths are 2 km or less.
+Development has focused on how to provide data center interconnect links to locations spaced much farther apart, and not co-located within the same campus.
+In most data center campus environment, data center interconnect lengths are 2 km or less.
 These relatively short distances enable one cable to provide connectivity without any splicing points.
-With edge data centres being deployed around metropolitan areas to reduce latency times, distances can approach up to 75 km.
+With edge data centers being deployed around metropolitan areas to reduce latency times, distances can approach up to 75 km.
 Extreme-density cable design makes less financial sense because of the cost to connect the high number of fibres over a long distance.
 In these cases, more traditional DWDM systems will continue to be the preferred choice, running over fewer fibres at 40G and higher.

 The next gen is oriented around the support for up to 600G per wavelength and would only be used in shorter reach metro applications with flex grid line systems capability.
-Data centre network operators are adopting 100G inter data centre networking technologies today, and will soon be moving to adopt 400G.
+Data Center network operators are adopting 100G inter data center networking technologies today, and will soon be moving to adopt 400G.